project-akri/akri/docs/development.md

 ```

 ### Helm Upgrade
-To modify a Akri installation to reflect a new state, you can use [`helm upgrade`](https://helm.sh/docs/helm/helm_upgrade/).
-See the [modifying a Akri installation document](./modifying-akri-installation.md) for further explanation.
+To modify an Akri installation to reflect a new state, you can use [`helm upgrade`](https://helm.sh/docs/helm/helm_upgrade/).
+See the [modifying an Akri installation document](./modifying-akri-installation.md) for further explanation.